Aspen Sister Cities High School Student Exchange Program

 Students must make the Sister Cities Exchange Program a very high priority for an entire year.
 From the first organizational meeting through the last obligation as a host family, students must plan to be involved and committed.
 This sometimes means making hard choices between this program and other extracurricular activities such as sports practices, music lessons, school plays and family functions.
 It is important to think through all of these variables before committing to the program since there is a non-refundable deposit.

-After acceptance to the program, students must understand, sign and return the program academic and behavior contract along with a non-refundable participation fee of $500, which includes a two year membership to Aspen Sister Cities.
-This deposit is credted to the trip fee.
+After acceptance to the program, students must understand, sign and return the program academic and behavior contract along with a non-refundable participation fee of $500 and $500 deposit, which includes a two year membership to Aspen Sister Cities.

 Each student must raise a minimum of $350 through the Ducky Derby Fundraiser by selling ducks.
 This money helps defray the cost of hosting students in Aspen and sometimes covers extra travel expenses.
 In order to motivate students through Ducky Derby fund raising, Aspen Sister Cities will refund or credit any monies earned over $350 according to the following ranges: $351-$1000 student receives 50% of funds, $1001-$2000 student receives 60% of funds, $2001-$3000 student receives 70% of funds, $3001-$4000+ student receives 80% of funds.